msurdi/frontend-dependencies/README.md

 > npm test

+## ToDo

+* improve testing for copy cases (simple fist code example in readme)
+* improve testing for npm install for packages and urls

 ## Experience with managing npm dependencies for the frontend

 * bower: possible, but a source of trouble